InnovateForVegas/.github/profile/README.md

 **Remember**: until our legal name change is complete with the State of Nevada, and our updated name appears with the IRS associated with our EIN and 501(c)(3) status, and our various financial tools are updated to reflect our new name, you may see *Code for Vegas Foundation* and we would remind you that the update is in progress to change the one word in our name…

 ## Projects

+We have Monthly Hackathon Meetups in order to develop in-person collaboration momentum within our organization.

 Each of the top-level project areas we are working on has an Overview repository with at least a summary README.md file, including some reference links and other info.